DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-managing-claim-windows-in-support.md

 If a user returns to a previous answer using the change link, the information they entered is pre-populated.
 When finished, the user sees the ‘Continue’ button, which will return them to the check answers page.

-To add the new claim window, users must select ‘Save claim window’.
+Users must select ‘Save claim window’ to add the new claim window.

 #### Confirmation

-When a claim window is submitted, we show a success message on the claim windows list.
+We show a success message on the claim windows list when a claim window is submitted.